 Travel helps us in this regard.
 When we go out into the world with our eyes open and our notebooks or cameras or sketchpads at hand, we can see and then capture details we’d otherwise miss.
 We then bring back these small treasures to our studios for use in our work.
 Anyone can do this, but it helps to know some shortcuts and techniques.
 And where might one find such helpful tips?

 I just completed a new paper, just for you, my guide to capturing and collecting details.
 It’s a free resource here if you’ve signed up on the site.
-I call it Come Closer: The Novelist’s Approach to Collecting Details because the basic concept came from an interview with a novelist I read many years ago.
+I call it Look Closely: See What Matters Most by Focusing on the Right Details because the basic concept came from an interview with a novelist I read many years ago.
 He described traveling to a city, for example, where a scene for his next book would take place.
 But instead of writing all the details about the whole city, he would find one interesting street corner and then document that thoroughly.
 He’d then have some great details he could throw into his descriptions that provided authenticity and made the scene more compelling.

 I liken it to an Ingres drawing.
 Jean Auguste Dominique Ingres, the 19th century French painter, is considered one of history’s finest draftsman.
 His drawings, such as the one above, are exquisite, but what I appreciate is his isolated use of extreme detail.
 In the above image, the background is a mere suggestion.
 Even the clothing is rendered with the minimal lines needed to convey meaning.
 But look at the faces.
 They are meticulously drawn.
 Ingres used details where they mattered and didn’t waste the effort in areas where they don’t.
 And so should we.